 Before concluding, I must make a clarification that could further complicate the situation.
 Earlier I said that, usually, the reference Phred values range from 0 to 41.
 In reality this depends on the quality criterion taken into consideration, in fact there are different types depending on the sequencing techniques used.

-So if we use a Sanger sequencing technique it is possible to use the quality criterion as a reference Phred + 33 with a Phred range of 0-40, in the case of sequences obtained with the first versions of the Illumina technique we use the criterion Phred + 64 which provides a Phred range of 0-40 or 3-40.
-To make the idea better, I have shown an excellent summary image below.
+So if we use a Sanger technique it is possible to use the quality criterion as a reference Phred + 33 with a Phred range of 0-40, in the case of sequences obtained with the first versions of the Illumina technique we use the criterion Phred + 64 which provides a Phred range of 0-40 or 3-40.
+To make better the idea, I have shown an excellent summary image below.

 I know I know.
-This further complication did not really take but you can rest easy, in fact today the quality criterion dictated by the version Illumina 1.8+, with Phred + 33 with a range of values of 0-41 (indicated by the red arrow in the image above) is the one universally used.
-We find it in fact in the FASTQ files obtained from NGS sequencers such as Illumina, Ion Torrent, PacBio and also capillary Sanger.
+This further complication wasn’t really necessary but you can rest easy, in fact today the quality criterion dictated by the version Illumina 1.8+, with Phred + 33 with value range of 0-41 (indicated by the red arrow in the image above) is the one universally used.
+We find it in fact in the FASTQ files obtained from NGS sequencers such as Illumina, Ion Torrent, PacBio and also Sanger.

 Here we are at the end of this article.
-I hope I was able to introduce you to this other file format, extremely important in bioinformatics, in a clear way.
-As always, I ask you to leave a "like" or a comment, also for clarification, why not?
-In short, let us hear your feedback is welcome.
+I hope I was able to present this other file format, extremely important in bioinformatics, in a clear way.
+As always, I ask you to leave a “like” or a comment, also for clarification, why not?
+Let us hear your feedback.

 Bye-bye and see you soon.